brikis98/yevgeniy-brikman-homepage/_posts/2008-05-25-weight-lifting.md

 machines on the floor (which you should avoid for strength training) and like to spread stupid rumors, like "squatting is bad for your knees".

-Of course, as a beginner, you can can try almost anything and see results.
+Of course, as a beginner, you can try almost anything and see results.
 Millions of years of evolution have allowed your body to react wonderfully to the shock of peeling your fat ass from the couch and picking up a dumbbell.
 However, after a very short time, crappy programs become less and less